mafoxcs/small-python-projects/README.md

 ### **Project 13, Conway's Game of Life:** The classic cellular automata whose simple rules produce complex emergent behavior.

 _Use dictionary data structures and screen coordinates._

+### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

+_Create modules for use in other programs._